Twistorial chiral algebras in higher dimensions: Introduction

 The presence of infinite-dimensional chiral algebras in the self-dual sectors of gauge theory and gravity places an enormous amount of constraints on scattering amplitudes, particularly for helicity configurations `close' to self-duality, such as maximal-helicity-violating (MHV) amplitudes.
 For instance, the chiral algebras are linked with the existence of all-order collinear expansions for MHV amplitudes~\cite{Adamo:2022wjo,Ren:2023trv} and underpin the only known top-down constructions of celestial holography~\cite{Costello:2022jpg,Costello:2023hmi,Zeng:2023qqp,Bittleston:2024efo}.
 Furthermore, chiral algebras enable bootstrap constructions of certain scattering amplitudes to high loop-orders~\cite{Costello:2023vyy,Dixon:2024mzh,Dixon:2024tsb} or in non-trivial backgrounds~\cite{Garner:2024tis}.

 Given the power of celestial chiral algebras in 4d, it seems natural to ask if similar infinite-dimensional algebras are present in gravity or gauge theory in higher spacetime dimensions.
+In particular, these chiral algebras are closely linked with remarkable scattering amplitude formulae (e.g., the Parke-Taylor formula for MHV gluon scattering at tree level~\cite{Parke:1986gb}), all known examples of which are confined to $d\leq4$ spacetime dimensions.
+Finding celestial chiral algebras in higher spacetime dimensions would thus be a smoking gun indicating the existence of similarly remarkable amplitude formulae in higher-dimensions, which in turn would provide a platform for the pursuit of celestial holography in more general settings.

-At first, this seems unlikely: helicity states for gravitons and gluons, and their non-linear extension to self-dual sectors, are special to $d=4$, and in general $d>4$ there are no integrable subsectors of general relativity or Yang-Mills theory.
+At first, this seems unlikely, though: helicity states for gravitons and gluons, and their non-linear extension to self-dual sectors, are special to $d=4$, and in general $d>4$ there are no integrable subsectors of general relativity or Yang-Mills theory.
 Furthermore, many of the celestial structures present in 4d are absent in higher dimensions.
 Indeed, the global conformal group on the celestial sphere $S^{d-2}$ does not receive an infinite-dimensional enhancement for $d>4$ and the asymptotic symmetry group can be either finite or infinite-dimensional, depending on the definition of asymptotic flatness used (cf., \cite{Hollands:2003ie,Tanabe:2011es,Hollands:2016oma,Mao:2017wvx,Pate:2017fgt,Aggarwal:2018ilg,He:2019pll,Henneaux:2019yqq,Campoleoni:2019ptc,Campoleoni:2020ejn,Capone:2021ouo}).
 Additionally, the soft symmetry algebras in $d>4$ have been shown to be finite-dimensional in general~\cite{Pano:2023slc}.

 Nevertheless, in this paper we uncover infinite-dimensional symmetry algebras in both gauge theory and gravity whenever the spacetime dimension is a multiple of four: $d=4m$.
 The key idea is to use twistor theory, which gives such a natural description of chiral symmetry algebras of self-dual sectors in 4d, in higher-dimensions.
 In $d=4m$, there are well-known twistor constructions of \emph{hyperk\"ahler} metrics~\cite{Salamon:1982,Hitchin:1986ea} and \emph{hyperholomorphic} gauge fields~\cite{Ward:1983zm}: roughly speaking, these are field configurations compatible with a 2-sphere's worth of integrable complex structures, with the associated twistor construction being the `total space' of these complex structures over spacetime.